geekhmer/geekhmer.github.io/source/_posts/2014-08-07-test-models-with-rspec-in-ruby-on-rails.markdown

 {% endcodeblock %}

 <p>
-  To run models specs use the following command:
+  To run Models specs use the following command:
 </p>

 {% codeblock lang:ruby %}